-"Every Day We Hear From Clients Who Express Frustration, Trying To Fund Their Business, Their
+"Every Day We Hear From Clients Who Express Frustration, Trying To Fund Their Business, Or Real

 That’s because the banks are not able to meet their needs anymore.
 The

 credit crunch has infected the capital markets, hurting the standard commercial banks… and the clients who

 rely on them.

 That’s where we come in.
 We have access to alternative funding sources who

 can help you... even if traditional lenders turned you down.

 That is, of course, if you have the right project.